kmmille/FACTEST/README.md

 # FACTEST Framework

-FAst ConTrollEr SynThesis (FACTEST) is a framework for controller synthesis for nonlinear systems in complex environments.
+FAst ConTrollEr SynThesis (FACTEST) is a framework for *controller synthesis for nonlinear systems in complex environments*.
 You can find links to related publications [here](https://kmmille.github.io/FACTEST/).
 This repository serves as the accompanying artifact evaluation package for the CAV2020 paper.

+The controller synthesis

 ## Requirements
-FACTEST has been tested for Python3 and Ubuntu 16.04.
-The tool also works on macOS 10.15 (Catalina).
+FACTEST has been tested with Python3 on Ubuntu 16.04 and macOS 10.15 (Catalina).

 The following libraries are used in FACTEST.
-You may have to use the `--user` option.
+You may have to use the `--user` option in the following.
 1. Yices - installation instructions can be found [here](https://github.com/SRI-CSL/yices2_python_bindings).
 For macOS first install `brew install SRI-CSL/sri-csl/yices2` then `pip3 install yices`.
 2. TuLiP Polytope
 `pip3 install polytope`